An ideal spot for a selfie with the Chicago skyline

 Explore an All-American State

 If you’re looking for true Americana through and through, there’s no better way to relive the USA’s golden age than along its most legendary highway, Route 66.
 Illinois’ iconic stretch features classic diners, drive-in theaters and quirky roadside attractions.
-And here in the Land of Lincoln, you’re never far from landmarks and monuments dedicated to the 16th president’s life.
-His legacy marked the beginning of a long history of presidents who called Illinois home, including Grant, Reagan and Obama.
+And in Springfield, you’re never far from landmarks and monuments dedicated to Abraham Lincoln’s life.
+The 16th president’s legacy marked the beginning of a long history of presidents who called Illinois home, including Ulysses S. Grant, Ronald Reagan and Barack Obama.

 Enjoy River Towns and Riveting Nature

-The Mississippi River defines the entire western side of Illinois, and if it’s the great wide-open outdoors you’re looking for, then you must explore Great Rivers Country.
+The Mississippi River defines the entire western side of Illinois.
+If it’s the great wide-open outdoors you’re looking for, then you must explore Great Rivers Country.
 Charming river towns, steamboats, sprawling vineyards and quaint bed and breakfasts are just a few discoveries that await.
 This remarkable region is also home to Lewis and Clark’s historic point of departure, the Shawnee National Forest and the appropriately named Garden of the Gods.
-Be sure to spend some time exploring the distinctive towns you’ll find here, where the local culture includes unique shops and attractions as well as farm-to-table dining and craft breweries and distilleries.
+Be sure to spend some time exploring the distinctive towns you’ll find here, where the local culture includes unique shops and attractions, as well as farm-to-table dining and craft breweries and distilleries.